willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-manage-lighthouse-rbac-permissions.md

 ## Before you begin

-To access the Lighthouse permissions page and manage permissions, you must be a Global Administrator in Microsoft Entra ID.
+To access the Lighthouse permissions page and manage permissions, you must have one of the following roles:

+- Global Administrator in Microsoft Entra ID
+- Lighthouse Administrator in Microsoft 365 Lighthouse

 ## View Lighthouse RBAC role membership and associated security group